Baumendhra/agri_platform/readme.md

 ---

+✅ Note: Frontend is intentionally kept minimal to highlight backend logic.
+You are encouraged to expand it with React, Vue, or Django Templates later.

-⭐ If you like this project, please give it a star on GitHub!
+⭐ If you find this helpful, give it a star on GitHub!